PranjalAlgo8/directoryStructure/README.md

-# Project Name: AI-Powered Data Processing and Model Inferencing Pipeline
+# Directory Structure for a generalized data processing and inferencing pipeline

 ## Overview
 This project is designed to automate the process of data ingestion, preprocessing, model inference, and post-processing for a variety of use cases.
 The architecture is modular, allowing for easy integration of new data sources, models, and post-processing steps.
 The entire workflow is containerized using Docker, making it easy to deploy and scale in different environments.